rapiz1/rathole/README.md

 pattern = "Noise_NK_25519_ChaChaPoly_BLAKE2s"
 local_private_key = "key_encoded_in_base64"
 remote_public_key = "key_encoded_in_base64"

+[server.transport.kcp] # Necessary if `type` is "kcp" mtu = 1400 # Optional.
+Max Transmission Unit.
+Default value as shown

+# kcp nodelay config.
+# [Warning]:Do not modify nodelay parameters indiscriminately, otherwise it will easily cause network congestion and slowness
+nodelay.nodelay = true # Optional.
+Enable nodelay.
+Default value as shown nodelay.interval = 100 # Optional.
+Internal update interval (ms).
+Default value as shown nodelay.resend = 0 # Optional.
+ACK number to enable fast resend.
+Default value as shown nodelay.nc = false # Optional.
+Disable congetion control.
+Default value as shown

+wnd_size = [256,256] # Optional. window size : (snd_wnd,rcv_wnd).
+Default value as shown
+session_expire = 90 # Optional.
+Session expire duration, Default value as shown
+flush_write = false # Optional.
+Flush KCP state immediately after write,Turning on this option  will reduce network latency, but it will also take up a lot of bandwidth and reduce network throughput.
+Default value as shown flush_acks_input = false # Optional.
+Flush ACKs immediately after input,Turning on this option  will reduce network latency, but it will also take up a lot of bandwidth and reduce network throughput.
+Default value as shown stream = false # Optional.
+Stream mode,Similar to long connection mode, enabling this option will reduce connection creation overhead, but may increase latency.
+Default value as shown

 [server.services.service1] # The service name must be identical to the client side type = "tcp" # Optional.
 Same as the client `[client.services.X.type]